nicholascornia89/faam/scripts/documentation.md

 ### TO-DO

-- [ ] GitHub API -> list of images form folder associated to FAAM manifestation ID
+- [x ] GitHub API -> list of images form folder associated to FAAM manifestation ID
-- [ ] Image carousel as separate HTML file for each manifestation.
+- [x ] Image carousel as separate HTML file for each manifestation.
 Then embedded via `<iframe>`
-- [ ] Network graph visualization via pyvis also from external HTML file.
+- [x ] Network graph visualization via pyvis also from external HTML file.
 - [ ] Filter option for Cross-references using javascript code and FAAM UUID JSON file.